12 Ways to Break Through Weight Loss Plateau: Remarkable Tips and Strateg

 Loss of Muscle Mass

 You don't lose just fat when you lose weight; you also lose some muscle.
-If you lose muscle mass, you burn less calories than before, and this in turn causes your metabolic rate to decline, which causes a plateau.
+If you lose muscle mass, you burn fewer calories than before, and this, in turn, lowers your metabolic rate and causes a plateau.

 Reduced Metabolism

-The more you lose, your body will need fewer calories to maintain its new weight.
-The slowdown of your metabolic rate comes into play, making it more difficult to continue to lose weight with the same amount of food and exercise you could do before.
+The more you lose, the fewer calories your body will need to maintain its new weight.
+The slowdown of your metabolic rate makes it harder to keep losing weight with the same amount of food and exercise you could do before.

 Caloric Deficit Reached Its Limit

-As time goes on, your body gets used to eating less, and what should have kept you losing weight might not be enough anymore.
-So your body settles at the lower calorie level and has hit a plateau.
+As time goes on, your body gets used to eating less, and what should have kept you losing weight might no longer be enough.
+So your body settles at a lower calorie level and hits a plateau.
+If your calorie intake is higher than your new energy needs, it may contribute to a weight loss plateau.

 Hormonal Adjustments

-Changes in hormones such as leptin and ghrelin that help control hunger and offer feelings of fullness can happen during weight loss.
-These hormones may increase your appetite, make you gain weight, and make it harder to stick to your diet, leading to a plateau.
+Changes in hormones such as leptin and ghrelin, which help regulate hunger and satiety, can occur during weight loss.
+These hormones may increase your appetite, cause weight gain, and make it harder to stick to your diet, leading to a plateau.

 Inconsistent Diet and Exercise

-With time, people may become less strict about their calorie intake and exercise routine, eating unhealthy food or slacking on the exercise a little bit more without noticing it.
+Over time, people may become less strict about their calorie intake and exercise routine, eating unhealthy food or slacking off a little more without noticing.
 It results in stagnation in their weight loss journey.

 Long-Term Stress

 During stress, your body releases a stress hormone called cortisol, disturbing your nervous, immune, and cardiovascular systems.
 It also affects the way you eat and how much you eat.
-Short-term stress suppresses your appetite, while long-term stress increases your appetite and causes a weight loss plateau.
+Short-term stress suppresses your appetite, while long-term stress increases your appetite and can cause a weight-loss plateau.

 Poor Sleep